U.S. Route 97 in Washington: Late 20th century

 A panoramic view of the Sam Hill Memorial Bridge, which carries US 97 over the Columbia River into Oregon.
 The bridge opened on November 1, 1962, as the Biggs Rapids Bridge and the deck was replaced between October 2007 and March 2009.

+In the original alignment, US 97 went straight north from Brewster on the west side of the Okanogan River, through the center of Okanogan, Omak, and Riverside before joining its current alignment.
+The alignment shifted to a new highway on the east side of the river, bypassing Okanogan and Omak, which opened in 1964.
+The new alignment took the highway east from Brewster to cross the river and remained on that side of the river until Omak.

 On June 29, 1956, President Dwight D. Eisenhower signed the Federal Aid Highway Act of 1956 into law, establishing a system of freeways that would later become the Interstate Highway System.
 Included in the system were Interstate 82 (I-82) and I-90, which were to be concurrent with US 97.
 The Biggs Rapids Bridge (later renamed to the Sam Hill Memorial Bridge) was opened on November 1, 1962, replacing the ferry that had been operating on the route since the early 1920s.
 A new system of highways was introduced in 1964 and ultimately caused US 97 to replace the Primary state highways.

 US 410 was replaced by a western extension of US 12 in 1967, when the highway's western terminus was moved to Aberdeen.
 In 1973, a segment of US 97 between Selah and Ellensburg was realigned east away from the Yakima River and onto I-82, while the former route became SR 821.
 Between US 97 / US 10, which would later be decommissioned by 1970, near Thorp and US 97 in Virden, there was a SR 131.
 In 1975, US 97 replaced SR 131 and the old route became SR 10 and SR 970.
 SR 131 would later be assigned on another route in the Randle area in 1991.
 Within Selah, US 97 was also moved onto I-82 away from the city, so the old route became SR 823 in 1984.
 Prior to 1987, US 97 ran on the west side of the Columbia River between Wenatchee and Chelan, while SR 151 ran on the east side.
 US 97 was moved onto SR 151 in 1987 and the old US 97 became US 97 Alternate.